wildraid/exasecrets.com/_posts/2019-05-31-exajload-pipe.md

 title: "How to import data from pipe using exajload?"
 ---

-Official examples of `exajload` utility only mention IMPORT from various files.
-However, it is is possible to IMPORT not only from files, but also from standard input `STDIN`.
+Official documentation of `exajload` utility only mention IMPORT from various files.
+However, it is possible to IMPORT not only from files, but also from standard input `STDIN`.

-It is might be useful while building complex ETL pipelines and applying dynamic transformations before IMPORT.
+It might be useful while building complex ETL pipelines and applying dynamic transformations before IMPORT.

+### Example

 1. Create table:
     ```sql